rym-oualha/IA-project/README.md

 # IA-project
 This is our work for the IA course module project.
 We used a VGG16 based model for the computer vision part and streamlit for the interface.

-to create a virtual env :
+To create a virtual env :
 ```

 pipenv --python 3.8

 ```
-to activate the Pipenv shell:
+To activate the Pipenv shell:
 ```

 pipenv shell

 ```
-to run the code :
+To run the code :
 (after adding your own path for images)
 ```